 One-third Octave Bands are exactly as they state – 1/3 of an octave band.
 This divides the frequency range within an octave band into 3 equal subsets, making it easier to distinguish what frequency a noise/sound will fall into.

-To explain octave bands and one-third octave bands can also be illustrated as follows (see image above as a point of reference):
+To explain octave bands and one-third octave bands can also be illustrated as follows:

 On octave on a piano is from C to the next C.